UlisesAlexanderAM/my_portfolio_api/README.md

   As a person who wants to keep track of my skills, I want to retrieve a skill, so that I can see its details.

   Acceptance criteria:
-  - [x] I can retrieve a skill by its id
   - [x] I can retrieve a skill by its name

 - [x] 3 - Retrieve all skills